swseverance/core/tutorials/guides/02_react/react.md

 };
 ```

-Go to the `Clients` component and use this function to update the current Channel.

-*Do not remove the `onClickSharedContext()` handler.
-The **Stock Details** app still uses the shared context to get the client information so you will need to use both handlers.*
+Go to the `<Clients />` component and use this function to update the current Channel.
+Don't remove the `onClickSharedContext()` handler from the client rows.
+The **Stock Details** app still uses the shared context to get the client information so you need to use both handlers:

 ```javascript
 import { setClientPortfolioChannels } from "./glue";